New Jersey Man Receives $2 Million in Yamaha Snowmobile Accident

 The jury did not find the snowmobile was defective; rather it found Yamaha liable for failing to put a warning on the vehicle about raising the rear when the engine is running.

-The Law Offices of Scott C. Gottlieb & Associates, LLP handles all types of injury cases.
+Scott C. Gottlieb, Injury Law Attorney, handles all types of injury cases.
 If you or someone you care about has been injured due to inadequate warning on a product, contact us today at 1-800-TALK-LAW (1-800-825-5529).
 There is no charge for our consultation.
 Visit our web site for more information.